ElWanderer/kOS_scripts/documentation/boot_KSat.ks_readme.md

 Launch is to a standard `85`km by `85`km Low Kerbin Orbit, with the inclination matching (as near as possible) that of the target orbit.

-#### Match orbit shape
+#### Match orbit shape and orientation

 The script will plot and execute burns to put the periapsis and apoapsis in the target locations and altitudes.

-Note - in order to keep down the required disk space below `20000` bytes, this script does not have any way of matching inclination.
-The inclination is determined by the accuracy of the launch and can't be corrected later.
+It will then plot and execute a burn to match inclination with the target orbit if this had not already been achieved during the launch process.
+This is done after the burns to change the periapsis and apoapsis as the cost in terms of delta-v should be much lower.

 #### Sleep